clairefan816/game-coding-challenge/README.md

 ### 🎨  New Features with Examples
 Following the playing rule of `🐂s and 🐄s`, MusicMind develop two more features into this game, decode the color pattern, and the sound pattern.

 Users can choose the symbols used for the game:
-* **Number, color and pitch** : The default setting of the application is to play both with color and sound.
+* **Number, color, and pitch** : The default setting of the application is to play both with color and sound.

 ![gif1](https://user-images.githubusercontent.com/54572005/116771186-4d623080-a9fe-11eb-98e3-a1d3045688ea.gif)